 There is no will but God’s.

 This is a simple but deeply satisfying lesson of A Course in Miracles.
-As it points out, if it’s true – and if we accept its truth – then all conflict is over.
-Period.
+If it’s true – and if we accept its truth – then all our perceived conflict is over.
 And in the absence of conflict, there is only peace.
-And so if we can grasp this lesson – if we can bring it into application – then we have it.
-We’re awake.
-We are one.

 Thus, if we can grasp this lesson – and bring it into application – then we will know in fact the peace that surpasses understanding.

 To share is to make one.
 If you and I travel separately to Cape Cod, we have two different experiences.
 But if we travel together, stay together and recreate together, then we have a unified experience because it is shared.

 That analogy is imperfect but it does move our thinking in the direction of what it means to share a will with God.
 Where it fails is in our recognition that God’s is the only will there is.

 Thus, it is more accurate to say that there is only God’s Will, and to leave our own self out of it.
 That is not easy for us to conceptualize, much less accept, but it is the truth of our being, and in realizing it without resistance, our happiness is complete.

 The belief that conflict is possible has gone.
 Peace has replaced the strange idea that you are torn by conflicting goals.
 As an expression of the Will of God, you have not goal but His (W-pI.74.1:4-6).

 That last sentence bears patient reflection, for it essentially defines us: we are expressions of the Will of God.